Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: The weight of stabilizer generators and logical operators of quantum polar stabilizer codes

-In this section, we will reveal the relationship between the channel quality of quantum coordinate channels and the weight of stabilizer generators and logical $X$ operators of QPSCs and prove the weight of stabilizer generators and logical $X$ operators polarize as well.
+This section reveals the relationship between the channel quality of quantum coordinate channels and the weight of their corresponding stabilizer generators and logical operators.

+According to the intuition that one can design a quantum polar coding scheme for quantum computing based on polarization phenomenon of quantum channels arises from directly converting the classical polar coding circuits into quantum ones, the circuits shown in Fig. \ref{fig2} might correspond to a QPSC encoding circuit.

-As shown in Fig. \ref{fig2}, the process $\ket{Q_1^N}\rightarrow\ket{C_1^N}$ can be seen as an encoding circuit denoted by $E_N$, and this encoding circuit can be specified as a unitary operator $U_{enc}$.
-As we mention in Section \ref{2.1}, the Pauli $Z$ operators acting on the frozen qubits are transformed to stabilizer generators while the Pauli operators acting on the data qubits are transformed to logical operators under conjugation by the encoding unitary operator.
-To understand how this work, we should first consider how the operator $X_1$, $X_2$, $Z_1$, $Z_2$ behave under conjugation by CNOT gate.
-We denote CNOT gate by notation $U_{CNOT}$, with qubit 1 as target and qubit 2 as control.
-As shown in Fig. \ref{fig3}, we have $U_{CNOT}X_1U_{CNOT}^\dag=X_1$, $U_{CNOT}X_2U_{CNOT}^\dag=X_1X_2$, $U_{CNOT}Z_1U_{CNOT}^\dag=Z_1Z_2$ and $U_{CNOT}Z_2U_{CNOT}^\dag=Z_2$.
-Thus, if a Pauli $Z$ operator (whose weight is 1) “pass through” the target position of a CNOT gate, its weight becomes 2, while if it “pass through” the control position, its weight remains invariant.
-For Pauli $X$ operator, we have a contrary conclusion.
+As shown in Fig. \ref{fig2}, the process $\ket{Q_1^N}\rightarrow\ket{C_1^N}$ can be seen as an QPSC encoding circuit denoted by $E_N$, and this encoding circuit can be specified as a unitary operator $U_{enc}$.
+As we mention in Section \ref{2.1}, the Pauli $Z$ operators (only the Z-type operators need to be considered since only Pauli X errors are considered) acting on the frozen qubits are transformed to stabilizer generators while the Pauli operators acting on the data qubits are transformed to logical operators by $U_{enc}$.
+We denote the unitary operator of CNOT gate by notation $U_{CNOT}$, with qubit 1 as target and qubit 2 as control.
+Fig. \ref{fig3} shows that if a Pauli $Z$ operator (whose weight is 1) “pass through” the target position of a CNOT gate, its weight becomes 2, while if it “pass through” the control position, its weight remains invariant.
+The transformation of a Pauli X operator is right the opposite.
+The transformation of Pauli X operators is right the opposite.

-To reveal the relationship between the weight of stabilizer generators and logical $X$ operators of QPSCs and the channel quality of quantum coordinate channels, we first define node and path through which a qubit passes in an encoding circuit.
+To reveal the relationship between the weight of stabilizer generators and logical operators of QPSCs and the channel quality of quantum coordinate channels, we first define two concepts "node" and "path" for the quantum polarization circuits.

-\begin{definition}[\textbf{Node}] A node is defined as the operation which acts on a qubit.
-If a qubit is the target qubit of CNOT, it is acted by a “XOR” gate, and if it is the control qubit, it is acted by an identity gate.
-Here we use notation $\bigoplus$ to denote target node if a qubit is acted by a “XOR” gate, and use notation $\bigodot$ to denote control node if a qubit is acted by an identical gate. \end{definition}
+\begin{definition}[\textbf{Node}] The operation which acts on a single qubit in a CNOT gate is defined to be a node.
+We use notation $\bigoplus$ to denote the target node which represents “XOR” operation of a CNOT gate, and notation $\bigodot$ to denote control node which represents identity operation of a CNOT gate. \end{definition}